 The Faculty Marshal shall assume responsibility for planning all academic ceremonies in correct detail as set forth in the annual, and is responsible for correct academic ranking.
 The position of Faculty Marshal is an honor; rank and length of service are to be taken into consideration in making the selection.
-The Marshal is to be nominated by the Faculty Cabinet and is to be elected by the Faculty.
-It is expected that the Marshal holds this position for a period of three years.
+The Marshal is selected by the Faculty Cabinet and is confirmed by the Provost.
+At Commencement, the Director of the Academic Honor's program and Division Chairs shall lead the faculty.